bluekvirus/Stage.js/implementation/HOWTO.md

     });
 })(Application);
 ```
 By using an event `view:render-data`, we eliminate the need of handling data rendering through *Model/Collection* in a view.
 Note that we've used a meta-event programming concept here.
 The next section will contain detailed explanation on this topic in the **Events** subsection.
 You do *NOT* need to implement the listener for this event unless you want the data rendering process to be different.

 Data returned should be in the [JSON](http://json.org/) format and with `Content-Type: application/json` in its response headers.
 An JSON Array will be converted into a *Collection* before given to the view, Object into a *Model*.
 You can trigger `view:render-data` whenever you want to change the underlying model and collection in a view instance.
 The `reset`, `change`, `add` and `remove` events are listened by the view and it will re-render accordingly.

+**Note:** If you use `view:render-data` and pass in an `Array`, it will **reset** the collection of that view.

 ####Step 5.
 Adding UI/UX
 UI is a set of interface elements for the user to click/interact through when performing desired tasks.
 Without these click-ables, your web application will just be a static page.
 UX stands for user experience, it is not just about look'n'feel but also transitions/animations that links between interactions and state change.
 UI/UX are hard to design, without a clear think-through over the purposes and targeted user tasks, it can be a total chaos...
 Make sure you have had your plan/sketch reviewed by targeted audience/friends or colleagues before implementation.
 Employ the *Goal-Directed Design* technique as much as you can.